python-trio/trio/README.rst

      because it does reschedule before acquiring, so there's a 50% chance that the other task will run first and win the race.
 But 50% is not so great either.)

-   - unboundedqueue is not okay! either:

-     - need an api where we explicitly mark tasks as handled

-     or

-     - need unboundedqueue to only return 1 at a time, without yielding

-     ...or maybe both.

-     former is fairly unwieldy, but advantages are: explicitness, and easier to make sure we can't even lose 1 task due to an error in the supervisor code

    - Libuv check UDP sockets readable via iocp by issuing a 0 byte recv with MSG_PEEK (Even though msdn says you can't combine